 The primary supervisor is responsible for the overall management of the student's training and research project.
-The supervisor(s) must adhere to the responsibilities set out in the University Guidelines and fulfill the following criteria:
+The supervisor(s) must adhere to the responsibilities set out in the University Guidelines and fulfil the following criteria:

-- be an active scholar and researcher with good records of achievement and publication - have a MD or PhD in a suitable academic area or an equivalent record of achievement - In the case of Supervisors who have not yet supervised a MD or PhD to successful completion, it is recommended that the supervisory team should include an experienced Supervisor. - All research Supervisor's, are recommended to attend Supervisor training as part of their professional development e.g. relevant modules provided by CELT or workshops provided by Graduate Studies Office.
+- be an active scholar and researcher with good records of achievement and publication - have a PhD in a suitable academic area or an equivalent record of achievement - In the case of supervisors who have not yet supervised a Masters by Research to successful completion, it is recommended that the supervisory team should include an experienced supervisor. - All research supervisor's, are recommended to attend supervisor training as part of their professional development eg relevant modules provided by CELT or workshops provided by Graduate Studies Office.